FastCovNetProject/FastCovNetProject/Interpretability/Images/README.md

-## This folder includes explainative illustration about interpretability techniches and images from experiments
+#### This folder includes explanatory illustration about interpretability techniques and images from experiments